deadbok/groenholdt.net/content/Computers/OpenWRT/medion-nas-openwrt.md

 Under `Target Images` select

-+ `ubifs` is the filesystem of the images we will be building for the NAS.
++ `ubifs` is the file system of the images we will be building for the NAS.

-+ `ramdisk` I always build a ramdisk as well, since it can be used to unbrick the device, if you can still access the boot loader through the serial connection.
++ `ramdisk` I always build a RAM disk as well, since it can be used to unbrick the device, if you can still access the boot loader through the serial connection.
 Under `Target Imaqes` -> `ramdisk` make sure `xz` compression is selected.